CondalezaRice/hackathon2019/MKUltra/Documentation/Design.md

 			-Record number of mistakes for each lesson

 View

 The View will be the visual interface displayed to the user.
 The View will provide the following:

-1. An option select a challenge
+1. An option to select a challenge
 2. A way to start the selected challenge
 3. Two means of displaying text to the user, with an option to switch between them:
 	a.
 A fixed text block ( or blocks, as space allows) to display the text for the user to type.
 For this option, there will be a visual indicator of the user's progress through the text.
 There will also be a visual indicator of the AI's progress.
 With this option, the user will be able to see all of the text for the challenge.